 4. Track Traffic Sources Using Web Analytics

-In every campaign, you need to know where your traffic is coming from so you can increase focus on successful traffic sources and abandon those that aren’t proving to be worthwhile.
-Most marketers are already using traffic analysis tools like Google Analytics to keep track of key metrics, but there are literally dozens of tools to choose from.
+In every campaign, you need to know where your traffic is coming from to increase focus on successful traffic sources and abandon those that aren't proving to be worthwhile.
+Most marketers are already using traffic analysis tools like Google Analytics to keep track of critical metrics, but there are dozens of tools to choose from.

 5. Manage Social Media Accounts Using a Central Dashboard

 Social media management dashboards like Hootsuite and SproutSocial make it possible to manage the profiles and accounts of many different social media accounts across all the major platforms within a single, convenient control panel.

 When you consider how tedious it is to log in and out of dozens of different social media platforms within a single day's work, it becomes clear that having a way to centralize this process is an incredibly valuable time-saver.
 Furthermore, many of these hubs provide their own analytical features that help you track progress and growth in your social media marketing campaigns.